 This means that:

-- The turnover must be taken into account when you consider whether the threshold amount for registration in the VAT Register has been reached.
+- The turnover is included when you consider whether the amount limit for registration in the VAT register has been reached.

-- You may be entitled to a deduction for VAT you have paid on goods and services (input VAT) for the business when you're registered in the VAT Register.
+- You may be entitled to deduction for VAT that you've paid on goods and services (input VAT) for the business when you're registered in the VAT Register.

-- Exempt turnover must be entered under a different item in the tax return for VAT (the VAT report) than turnover which is not exempt
+- Exempt turnover must be entered under a different item in the tax return for VAT than the turnover that's not exempt.

 The exemptions may apply to a particular occupational group and be tied to certain conditions.